Dodentocht: History

 The organizers have adopted a motto, "Walking for a better world"; many of the participants walk for charities.

 Since the course is closed for non-participants, some of the churches along the route have been forced to reschedule church services; the pastor of the local federation of churches, Pastor Maervoet, participated in the march in 2009, for the fifth time.

-Local companies that support the event have led to some unique features in this event.
-The route of the walk passes through the premises of several companies.
-These include, at 15 km, the factory of a popular sports drink, at 40 km, the Duvel brewery in Breendonk - with free beer for all walkers.
+Local companies that support the event have led to some unique features.
+The route passes through the premises of several companies.
+These include, at 15 km, the factory of a popular sports drink, at 40 km, the Duvel brewery in Breendonk – with free beer for all walkers.

 On August 14, 2010, a walker collapsed 300 meters short of the finish line and died from cardiac arrest.
 The walker had already walked the Dodentocht 5 times and was properly trained.
 The event was not cancelled, but the festivities celebrating the arrival of the last walkers did not take place.

 Since 2018 a limit has been set on the number of participants.
-The number of participants became too large and the organization wanted to be able to continue to guarantee proper functioning of the event.
-In 2019 the 13000 places were sold in a matter of hours.
+The number became too large and the organization wanted to be able to continue to guarantee proper functioning of the event.
+In 2019 the 13,000 places were sold in a matter of hours.

 In the days leading up to the 53rd Dodentocht in August 2022, it was announced by the organisers, at the request of the Belgium government, that the event would not continue in its current format due to the ongoing heatwave at the time.
 In response, the length of the route was reduced by approximately a 1/3 to 63.6km to be completed by 1pm the following day.
 All participants who successfully completed the shortened route received the Dodentocht medal and diploma.

-Prizes
+Awards

 There are no rankings or records.
 If a walker completes the route in under 24 hours then they are awarded a certificate confirming their timings, a medal, badge and a large gingerbread.